outroll/directus-lts/directus/readme.md

 <p>&nbsp;</p>

+**This repository is a fork of the Directus 9.
+Directus 9 was under GPLv3 license and so is this repository.
+As Directus 10 is now <i>a premium open-source software</i>, this repository aims to maintain a standard openSource version of Directus 9.
+This repository is not bound to the directus core team.**

+## Scope of the fork

+Our main goal with this repository is to release security updates and some fixes of the directus 9 version.
+All contributions are welcome.

+:exclamation: :construction_worker: The documentation is provided in the state it was for the directus 9 version and has link toward the directus platform.
+However the directus platform is now in v10 and the informations you can find there may not be reliable for the v9.

 ## Introduction

-**Directus is a free and open-source data platform for headless content management**.
+**Directus 9 is a free and open-source data platform for headless content management**.
 It can be installed on top of any new or existing SQL database, instantly providing a dynamic API (REST+GraphQL) and accompanying App for managing content.
 Built entirely in TypeScript (in Node and Vue), Directus is completely modular and end-to-end extensible... with absolutely no paywalls or artificial limitations.